Derivation of the Variational Bayes Equations: Appendix: The Cluster Variation Method

 The goal of this Appendix is to provide just enough information to make Section~\ref{sec:var-FE-new-comput-engine} more readable for those who wish to understand the potential role of a 2-D CVM system in a computational system embodying a variational Bayes approach, within the context used here of separating the representational system from the external one via a Markov blanket.

-For those wishing to pursue the 2-D CVM in more depth, the most accessible starting place is provided in Maren \cite{Maren_2016_CVM-primer-neurosci}.
+For those wishing to pursue the 2-D CVM in more depth, the most accessible starting place is provided in Maren (2016) \cite{Maren_2016_CVM-primer-neurosci}.
 This overviews the CVM approach for both 1-D and 2-D systems.
 It also suggests how, in particular, a 2-D CVM approach can potentially relate to modeling neural activation topographies, and can also fit in with descriptions of statistical mechanics in the brain.

 The CVM was first developed by Kikuchi \cite{Kikuchi_1951_Theory-coop-phenomena}, and then jointly by Kikuchi and Brush \cite{Kikuchi-Brush_1967_Improv-CVM}.
 Kikuchi and Brush presented an analytic solution for both the 1-D and 2-D systems for the equiprobable distribution case.
 They did not provide details for this analytic solution.
-The derivation steps for the 1-D case are in Maren (2014) \cite{AJMaren-TR2014-002}, and for the 2-D case are in Maren (2019) \cite{AJMaren-TR2019-002-Protocol}.
+The derivation steps for the 1-D case are in Maren (2014a) \cite{AJMaren-TR2014-002}, and for the 2-D case are in Maren (2014b, 2019) \cite{AJMaren-TR2014-003, AJMaren-TR2019-02-2D-CVM-FE-Fund-and-Prag}.

-\subsection{Configuration variables}
+\subsection{Configuration Variables}

-The cluster variation method, introduced by Kikuchi \cite{Kikuchi_1951_Theory-coop-phenomena} and refined by Kikuchi and Brush \cite{Kikuchi-Brush_1967_Improv-CVM}, uses an entropy term that includes not only the distribution into simple ``on'' and ``off'' states, but also distribution into local patterns, or \textit{configurations}, as illustrated in the following figure.
+The cluster variation method, introduced by Kikuchi \cite{Kikuchi_1951_Theory-coop-phenomena} and refined by Kikuchi and Brush \cite{Kikuchi-Brush_1967_Improv-CVM}, uses an entropy term that includes not only the distribution across simple ``on'' and ``off'' states, but also the distribution into local patterns, or \textit{configurations}, as illustrated in the following Figure~\ref{fig:Config-var-weights_v3_crppd_2017-05-17}.

 A 2-D CVM is characterized by a set of \textit{configuration variables}, which collectively represent single unit, pairwise combination, and triplet values.
 The configuration variables are denoted as: